-Albus stares down at his schedule in horror.
+Albus’s eyes flicker down to the parchment in his hand, widening slightly in horror.
 “For the love of Merlin, somebody please Avada Kedavra me right now.
 Where’s Voldemort when you need him?”

 “Looks like you’ve got a little mess there, new girl,” James says, sliding onto the bench next to me as he puts his wand away.

 Gee, I wonder who exploded my pumpkin juice.

 One of his fingers drags across my cheek - honestly, what is it with him and touching me? - and he pops the finger into his mouth with a self-satisfied grin.
 “Mmm.
 Pumpkin juice.
 Is that your schedule?
 Looks like we’ve got class together all day!
 Won’t that be fun?”

 “Potter!”
 I shriek, feeling my voice go raw with anger.